kiran-garre/Automobile-Playground/writeup.md

 Many years ago, I was an avid player of racing games.
-Games where I could burn down the highway at 250 miles an hour, plowing through other cars with no damage to my own were the most entertaining.
+If I could burn down the highway at 250 miles an hour and plow through other cars with no damage to my own, I would be content.

 There was one problem with these games: the customization.
 I could choose what car I wanted, what upgrades it had, and its paint color, but nothing else.
 But what I couldn't do was swap engines, transmissions, or even the wheels.

 As I grew older, these creativity-killing restrictions bugged me.
 What was the point of customization if it was so contstrained?

 This question was the resaon I made this program.
 I wanted real customization, not the ability to buy a paint job.
-If I wanted to change its engine and observe the effects, i could.
+If I wanted to change its engine and observe the effects, I could.
 If I wanted to floor the virtual gas and get real-time stats on its torque and horsepower, I could.
-It would be a completely transparent, fully maleable virtual car.
+It would be a completely transparent and fully malleable virtual car.

 I thought to myself: where should I start?
 Theoretically, I could make it as deep as coding each individual atom and their interactions or as surface-level as increasing the car's speed based on some mathematical function.
 The former was too difficult, and the latter was unsatisfactory.